XorTroll/uLaunch/README.md

 Clone (**recursively!**) this repo (uses libstratosphere and Plutonium submodules) and hit `make` in root.
 It should build everything and generate a `titles` folder ready for use inside `SdOut`.

 Using `make dev` instead of regular `make` will compile uLaunch in debug mode, which makes the backend process display a debug console and a special menu before usual boot to perform special tasks.
 This is only meant to be used by developers.

+### Docker

+A Docker switch development environment is included in order to make it easier to compile the project.

+    # Run environment
+    $ docker-compose up -d

+    # Connect to the environment
+    $ docker-compose exec switch bash

+    # Update packages
+    $ dkp-pacman -Syu

+Once we are connected inside, we can run the commands:

+    # Development build
+    $ make dev

+    # Production build
+    $ make

 ## Credits